hojelse/gapro-exercises/Exercises/Exercise10/README.md

 # 10.1 Platform easing functions
 Add at least two different non-linear easing functions in `ComponentPlatformMove`.

-# 10.2 NPC movement using Quadratic Bezier curves
+# 10.2 NPC movement using Bezier curves
-Replace the linear interpolation in  `ComponentSpline::Update` with a Quadratic Bezier.
+Replace the linear interpolation in  `ComponentSpline::Update` with a Bezier.
 The given `_points` should be the control points of the curve, but you will need to handle the tangent points yourself.
 Two possible options are:
 - add another array of points
 - compute them parametrically from the control points